Europe Working Holiday Visas for Australian Citizens

 With cheap air and train travel widely available in Europe, there really is a lot you can see all over the continent – even on a budget!
 In fact, European low-cost airlines like Ryanair, easyJet and Wizz Air often sell flights for as low as $10-20.
 Of course, this price excludes checked baggage so you’ll need to get used to packing light!

 If you’re based in a non-Schengen country (e.g. the UK or Ireland), you can still travel to Schengen Area countries as a tourist for up to 90 out of every 180 days.
-But you’ll need to clear passport control each time you enter or exit the Schengen Area.
+You’ll just need to clear passport control each time you enter or exit the Schengen Area.

 The Australian government’s Smartraveller website has more information about general visa and entry requirements for the Schengen Area.